Can You Stack 2 Mattresses on Top of Each Other?

 back pain from sleeping on two mattresses stacked on top

-5. You may feel too hot/mattress not aired properly
+5. You may feel too hot due to poor air ventilation

 6. The mattress’ guarantee will become void